 Chapter 2 – Revenue:

-NGET and NGESO only – Provide commentary on revenue.
+NGESO – Provide commentary on revenue.
 It is suggested that this is provided under the following subheadings: maximum allowed revenue, collected income, collection on behalf of third parties, incentives, BSUoS, and future revenue.

-SHE transmission and SP transmission only – Provide brief commentary on the main reason(s) for significant changes in value compared to last year in each of the Allowed Revenue components (base revenue, pass-through costs, output incentives, innovation incentive, transmission investment for renewable generation, and the correction factor).
+NGET, SHE transmission and SP transmission only – Provide brief commentary on the main reason(s) for significant changes in value compared to last year in each of the Allowed Revenue components (base revenue, pass-through costs, output incentives, innovation incentive, transmission investment for renewable generation, and the correction factor).

 Chapter 3 – Forecasting: Some forecasting information is likely to have already been provided in the ‘summary view’ and ‘additional commentary’ within Chapter 1.
 This chapter should focus on the TO’s organisational approach to forecasting on issues that are relevant to multiple tables.
 It should also note if and how forecasting is being improved.